cepan/simpledatabase/README.md

 The language will be implementing is similar to the declarative programming language SQL, which is used in the real world to interact with and query databases, large or small.

-lirbaries are designed top- to bottom
+libaries are designed top- to bottom

 Purpose:
 Program implements a database that responds to sql-like commands: